 Santa Fe, the nation's oldest capital, boasts a vibrant and rich history that few other U.S. cities can match.
 Most of the town consists of 17th and 18th-century Spanish adobe buildings, providing an idyllic setting for browsing world-class art galleries along Canyon Road, shopping for Native American jewelry and crafts at the Palace of the Governors, or chowing down on blue-corn enchiladas, a New Mexican staple.
 Of course, you can't forget the city's incredible surrounding landscapes—plan on spending a day hiking under a canopy of aspen, soaking in a mineral spring, or kayaking the Rio Grande.

 Read on for more about planning your trip to Santa Fe, including the best time to visit, how to get there, what to see and do, and where to eat and drink.

 Planning Your Trip

-Best Time to Visit: With loads of sunshine and a distinct four seasons, there's not really a bad time to visit Santa Fe.
+Best Time to Visit: With 320 days of sunshine and a distinct four seasons, there's not really a bad time to visit Santa Fe.
 Still, visitors will find that late spring (May) and early fall (September through October) offer excellent weather and reduced accommodation costs.